 What reading plan will we be using?

 Each year we read through the entire Bible in one year.
 Printable readings plans are available at this link.
-(2023 reading plans will be available soon)

 Is there a prayer thread?